python-cffi/cffi/doc/source/index.rst

     assert str(p.pw_name) == 'root'

-Note that the above example works independently of the exact layout of ``struct passwd``, but so far require a C compiler at runtime.
-(We plan to improve with caching and a way to distribute the compiled code.)
+Note that the above example works independently of the exact layout of ``struct passwd``.
+It requires a C compiler the first time you run it, unless the module is distributed and installed according to the `Distributing modules using CFFI`_ intructions below.

 You will find a number of larger examples using ``verify()`` in the `demo`_ directory.